FIFA Men's World Ranking: 1999–2006 calculation method

 The changes made the ranking system more complex, but helped improve its accuracy by making it more comprehensive.

 2006–2018 calculation method

 FIFA announced that the ranking system would be updated following the 2006 World Cup.
 The evaluation period was cut from eight to four years, and a simpler method of calculation was used to determine rankings.
 Goals scored and home or away advantage were no longer taken into account, and other aspects of the calculations, including the importance attributed to different types of match, were revised.
 The first set of revised rankings and the calculation methodology were announced on 12 July 2006.

 This change was rooted at least in part in widespread criticism of the previous ranking system.
 Many football enthusiasts felt it was inaccurate, especially when compared to other ranking systems and that it was not sufficiently responsive to changes in the performance of individual teams.

-2018 ranking system update

-In September 2017, FIFA announced they were reviewing the ranking system and would decide after the end of the 2018 FIFA World Cup qualification whether any changes would be made to improve the ranking.
-FIFA announced on 10 June 2018 that the ranking system would be updated following the 2018 World Cup finals.
-The calculation method to be adopted will be closely modelled after the Elo rating system and rankings of its member associations will be updated on a game-by-game basis.
-The weighting designated for each confederation for ranking purposes will be abolished.
-However, the new methodology does not account for home or away games and margin of the victory, as in several popular unofficial Elo-based ranking systems.